Skip to content

 Note

-This part of the guide assumes you already know how to get a SocialUser instance.
+This section assumes that you already know how to obtain a SocialUser instance.

 var context = SocialParserContext.builder(user, Component.text("Hello, $(nickname)! :smile:"))